FIN2302 Financial Economics

 - compare the efficient markets hypothesis to behavioural finance

-- discuss the recent financial crisis
+- discuss the major factors contributing to the recent financial crisis

 - explain how a central bank conducts monetary policy